jdmonin/JSettlers2/README.txt

 To build the empty tables, run:
 $ mysql -u root -D socdata -p -e "SOURCE jsettlers-tables.sql"

+For Postgres:
-For Postgres, create the db and tables with:
+Create the db and tables with:
 $ psql --file jsettlers-create-postgres.sql
 $ psql --file jsettlers-tables.sql socdata

+For sqlite:
-For sqlite, copy jsettlers-tables.sql to the same directory as JSettlersServer.jar and sqlite-jdbc-3.7.2.jar and run this command (sqlite jar filename may vary, update the jsettlers.db.jar parameter to match it):
+Copy jsettlers-tables.sql to the same directory as JSettlersServer.jar and sqlite-jdbc-3.7.2.jar and run this command (sqlite jar filename may vary, update the jsettlers.db.jar parameter to match it):
 $ java -jar JSettlersServer.jar -Djsettlers.db.jar=sqlite-jdbc-3.7.2.jar  -Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite  -Djsettlers.db.script.setup=jsettlers-tables.sql
 After a few seconds you should see this message:
 	DB setup script was successful.
 Exiting now.
-The directory should also now contain a jsettlers.sqlite file.

-This will create jsettlers.sqlite containing the empty tables.
+This will create a jsettlers.sqlite file containing the empty tables.
-This script will fail if the tables already exist.
+This script will fail if the file and tables already exist.

 Optional: Storing Game Scores in the DB: